Our top tips

 Don't worry if you're running out of motivation, it happens to all of us occasionally!
 If it happens to you, try to understand what is causing you to feel like this.

 First, make sure you're getting enough sleep, good food, exercise and relaxation, as the first thing we can lose when we feel overworked or ill is our motivation.

-Next, work out whether an external factor such as finance or family issues are affecting your motivation, consider where you can get help and decide on the action you can take to improve the situation.
+Next, work out whether an external factor such as finance or family issues is affecting your motivation.
+Consider where you can get help and decide on the action you can take to improve the situation.